Upper Grand District School Board: Kindergarten and Full Day Early Learning Kindergarten

 Kindergarten is a two-year program that includes Junior (year 1) and Senior (year 2) Kindergarten.

 In September 2010, the Board began offering the full day kindergarten program in some schools as part of a province wide implementation plan.
-As of the 2014-2015 school year, all elementary schools offer Full Day Kindergarten (FDK).
+As of the 2014–2015 school year, all elementary schools offer Full Day Kindergarten (FDK).
 At these schools, JK and SK children attend all day every day, Monday to Friday.

 French as a Second Language (FSL)

 The board offers two FSL programs – Core French and French Immersion.

 Core French is mandatory from Grades 4 to 8 for all students in English-language elementary schools.
-At the secondary level, students can take French as a subject from Grades 9 - 12.
+At the secondary level, students can take French as a subject from grade 9 to grade 12.
 It is mandatory that students take one French credit for the Ontario Secondary School Diploma.

 French Immersion offers students the opportunity to acquire a high level of proficiency in French while maintaining and developing English language skills.
 French Immersion is available in 19 elementary schools and four high schools.